Home

 QUESTION:

-We moved into our new home December 31st, 2007.
-I chose marble tile for our kitchen counter top and raised bar in the kitchen.
+I chose marble tile for our kitchen countertop in our new home.
 We love the looks of the marble and the beauty of it.

-However, we now have some water ring marks from glass left on the counter from the glasses "sweating."
+However, we now have some ring marks from glasses left on the counter from the glasses "sweating."

-How do I go about removing the stains?
+How do I go about removing the rings?

 ANSWER:

-First, I can appreciate your love of the look of marble, but the company you bought from should be fired if they did not warn you that you would FOR CERTAIN have this problem with marble in the kitchen.
+First, I can appreciate your love of the look of marble, but it's unfortunate that you were not warned that you would have this problem with marble in the kitchen.

-"Water rings" are very common, but they are not an absorbed stain, but rather the result of a chemical reaction called "etching."
+"Water rings" are very common.
+They are not an absorbed stain, but rather the result of a chemical reaction called "etching."
+And they are not caused by water.... at least not "pure" water.

-Etching is basically corrosion of the stone that occurs when in contact with acidic substances like juice, alcohol, coffee, salad dressing, etc.
+Etching is basically corrosion of the stone that occurs when in contact with acidic substances like juice, coffee, mixed alcoholic drinks, fruit, tomatoes, salad dressing, most household cleaning products, etc.

-It is most pronounced on polished marble where the acidic substance immediately destroys the polish leaving a dull spot most commonly in the shape of a glass ring.
+It is most pronounced on polished marble where the acidic substance immediately destroys (eats through) the thin polished layer leaving a dull spot.

 Don't ask me how it happens when an acidic drink is IN the glass or bottle that is simply "sweating" and that leaves a ring, but it does.

-It happens in mere seconds and cannot be prevented, except by not allowing contact.
+It happens in mere seconds and cannot be prevented, except by not allowing contact by using coasters and trivets.

-The problem with etching is why marble is NOT recommended for the kitchen.
+This problem with etching is the reason why marble is NOT recommended for a kitchen countertop.

 Granite does not react with acids.
 That is why granite is the stone of choice for the kitchen.